 It’s important to consider how you sleep – are you out for the count on your back, splayed out on your stomach or curled on your side?
 Whichever angle best lulls you off to sleep, it’s vital that your mattress is supportive to your body.

-When sleeping on your back or front, the natural ‘s’ curve of your back should be evident, if it’s flattened out this will put pressure on your back and shows that your mattress isn’t receptive enough to your body.
+When sleeping on your back or front, the natural ‘s’ curve of your back should be evident.
+If it’s flattened out this will put pressure on your back, showing that your mattress isn’t receptive enough to your body.
+Consider one of the best mattresses for back pain if you're seeking restful nights and ache-free mornings.

 5. "I lost or gained weight (or added a sleeping partner)"